dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 formal".
 You can't always take advantage of it.
 Sometimes you want to have a named parameter whose name doesn't match the name of the field you are initializing.
 But when you *can* use initializing formals, you *should*.

+### DON'T use `late` when a constructor initializer list will do.

+Sound null safety requires Dart to ensure that a non-nullable field is initialized before it can be read.
+Since fields can be read inside the constructor body, this means you get an error if you don't initialize a non-nullable field before the body runs.

+You can make this error go away by marking the field `late`.
+That turns the compile-time error into a *runtime* error if you access the field before it is initialized.
+That's what you need in some cases, but often the right fix is to initialize the field in the constructor initializer list:

+{:.good}
+<?code-excerpt "usage_good.dart (late-init-list)"?>
+{% prettify dart tag=pre+code %}
+class Point {
+  double x, y;
+  Point.polar(double theta, double radius)
+      : x = cos(theta) * radius,
+        y = sin(theta) * radius;
+}
+{% endprettify %}

+{:.bad}
+<?code-excerpt "usage_bad.dart (late-init-list)"?>
+{% prettify dart tag=pre+code %}
+class Point {
+  late double x, y;
+  Point.polar(double theta, double radius) {
+    x = cos(theta) * radius;
+    y = sin(theta) * radius;
+  }
+}
+{% endprettify %}

+The initializer list gives you access to constructor parameters and lets you initialize fields before they can be read.
+So, if it's possible to use an initializer list, that's better than making the field `late` and losing some static safety and performance.

 ### DO use `;` instead of `{}` for empty constructor bodies.